ConnerKT/Reading-Notes/Class01.md

 *Italic* is done with one *.

 Bold and Italic is done with three ***.

 ***See!***.

 (Remember to use the *** before and after!).

+(Also remember that you can use "_" instad of "*", but its up to you!!!